 Sewage flows downhill through pipes called gravity sewers in most of Portland’s collection system.
 Pump stations are located at low points in the system to pump wastewater uphill.
 This project will increase Safeway Pump Station capacity to manage the flow it receives.

 The project includes repairs to manholes in the area and the main sewer line at N Jantzen Drive and Center Avenue.
 This will require some construction in the street, which will close traffic lanes during construction hours, but flaggers will direct motorists and cyclists.

 Environmental Services owns and operates nearly 100 sewage pump stations all around Portland, including five on Hayden Island.
 Two of them pump sewage to the Safeway Pump Station.
 The Safeway facility then pumps sewage to the Hayden Island Pump Station, which pumps it into a large gravity sewer that carries sewage to the treatment plant.

-Construction will begin in summer 2016 and will take about 13 months to complete.
+Construction will begin in early 2017and will take about 13 months to complete.

 For More Information